PhobGCC/PhobGCC-doc/For_Users/Phobvision_Guide_Latest.md

 This triggers when the unfiltered stick axis exceeds 23 on either side.

+The graph shows lines just outside the Melee deadzones, ±23, and right at the dash threshold, ±64.

 The percents on the right tell you the chance of successful standing dashback in vanilla Melee.
+The shorter the time the stick output spends in the range 23-63 inclusive, the less likely a standing dashback is to fail on vanilla Melee.

 ### Pivots